Panasonic GX8 & 15mm ƒ/1.7

 This is, of course, irrelevant when shooting RAW like I do.

-What remains relevant even when shooting RAW is the bizarre white balance choices the GX8 made in auto WB.
+What remains relevant even when shooting RAW is the bizarre white balance choices the GX8 made.
 During my very first outing, I was shooting in the woods and my first set of shots came out with the white balance so grossly inaccurate that I performed a reset on the spot, assuming something was wrong.

 Each manufacturer has its own take on colour, but several times throughout my review period I encountered white balance choices that pushed beyond the realm of stylistic choice and into the realm of ugly.
 This can be corrected in post, but it’s a step that I never have to take with my other cameras—I can’t remember the last time I had to fix white balance problems with my Fujifilm or Olympus cameras.